ALL FIELDS REQUIRED*

 It is very easy to feel overwhelmed and confused when investigating the statutes pertaining to workers’ compensation claims.
 An experienced Los Angeles workers’ compensation attorney is a great resource if you are unsure how to proceed with your claim.
 If you have already secured workers’ compensation benefits for a work-related injury and then suffer additional injuries outside of work, talk with our firm.
 Your attorney can help you determine your best available legal options in the event your new injuries outside of work influence your workers’ compensation benefits.

-For most employers, injured employees cost them money when they file for workers’ compensation benefits.
+For most employers, injured employees cost them money when they file for workers’ comp benefits.
 While employers have a legal obligation to handle these claims in good faith, some employers take adverse retaliatory actions against employees that file for workers’ compensation benefits.
 However, this happens infrequently, and it is far more likely for an employer to seek a technicality or other statute that allows them to suspend or cancel an employee’s benefits.

 Typically, if an employer wishes to cancel or suspend an injured employee’s workers’ compensation benefits, they must prove two things.
 First, they must show that the employee has recovered all of their earning power.
 Second, they must show job availability, or that the injured employee’s job is still available.
 However, the caveat to this second item is the fact that an injured employee who is rendered unable to work due to an injury sustained outside of the workplace cannot return to their job, so there is no need for the employer to prove job availability.